 The stark difference in profit and grading potential of a stressed animal vs. a healthy animal is drastic.
-To help calves, farmers and ranchers should always focus on lowering stress and managing pathogen load.
+To help calves stay healthy during weaning, farmers and ranchers should always focus on lowering stress and managing pathogen load.

 New rules outlined by the U.S. Food and Drug Administration (FDA) in June of 2021, called the guidance for industry (GFI) 263 will no longer allow farmers and ranchers to purchase previously OTC antibiotics - often used during weaning to treat sick animals - and now will require a prescription from a licensed veterinarian.
-GFI 263 has a two-year implementation strategy that will go fully into effect in June 2023.
+GFI 263 had a two-year implementation strategy that went fully into effect in June 2023.

 With new antibiotic rules, the importance of proper weaning strategies, nutrition and management practices will be more important than ever before.

 Keep Weaned Calves Naturally Healthy

 For the last 50 years, Ralco has been helping beef producers use natural alternatives to keep their cows and calves healthy and focused on converting nutrients to growth.
 All products use patented approaches in essential oils, prebiotics and microbial processes that do not require a VFD or GFI 263.